Karplus-Lab-OSU/ensemblator/README.md

                 changing only dcut, as if the groups are the same, the LODR scores will be identical to previous analysis, regardless of a new dcut value.
+            --color
+                Setting this will result in the final models output having the b factors replaced with the Inter-group (if more than one group) or Group M LODR.
+This allows easy visualization in pymol using the "spectrum b" command.

 5. Warnings:
     1. All files used as input must be IN the present working directory.